 It was actually this last one that had me looking at the person I was attracting.
 Was I targeting people too early in their journey through fear?
 You betcha.
 My marketing was targeting a person who was too early in their journey.
 I was attracting the person who couldn’t pay and didn’t value the results I gave.
 Sound familiar?

 While I know that your marketing needs to address the issues each person has at the stage they are in in the buyer lifecycle, it should still be attracting the right client.

 It’s not fool-proof, the wrong ones still get through, but you need to know the flags and warning signs for your industry and yourself and respect yourself and your boundaries and not work with them.

 If you’re still feeling burnt out, then the other thing I can suggest is my toolkit.
-It’s full of resources to help you top up your cup and it’s a free download.
+It’s full of resources to help you top up your cup.